DSGGGEZ/comshop/README.md

 - Go your browser

-  Login php my admin on your browser";
+  Login php my admin on your browser

   Next